Qovery/documentation/website/docs/using-qovery/configuration/cronjob.md

 See the [Deploying with auto-deploy feature][docs.qovery.deployment.deploying-with-auto-deploy] section.

+** Extra annotations (optional)**

+Add your extra annotation groups.
+See the [Add annotation group][docs.using-qovery.configuration.organization.labels-annotations#create-an-annotation-group] section for more information.

 ### JOB Configuration
 You can modify here the configuration of your job:
 - CRON Schedule: specify a valid CRON expression (see [Crontab guru](https://crontab.guru/) for help).
 After being deployed, the job will be executed following the defined schedule.